fingerskier/AI4X/README.md

 Engine serves an HTML map of the game in-progress
 * players can only see their own territory (fog of war)
 * spectators can see all (players cannot access spectator view)
+  * caveat: a third party could leak info, as a spectator, to a player- a real benchmarking run would have to preclude this

 ## Adapters